Last Updated on

 In the US, Amtrak generated an 800% ROI and saved $1M in their first year after implementing chatbots across their website.
 They also generated 30% more revenue.
 In total, the chatbots answered over five million queries.

 The right partnership can have a huge impact on purchasing and repeat custom for your business.
 Take a deep dive into what your customers want and look at how you can team up with other companies to deliver this in new, innovative ways.

 It’s not just partnerships in sales that matter.
 Vitality Health Insurance partnered with Virgin Active to offer reduced gym membership to its policy holders.
-Offering member only privileges like this is a proven method to boost customer loyalty, as customers respond better to instant gratification than to points based rewards.
-Policy holders can also get a reduction in their insurance premiums for using the gyms.
+Offering member-only privileges like this is a proven method to boost customer loyalty, as customers respond better to instant gratification than to points based rewards.

 Studies have shown that the best way to surprise and delight include:

 - Targeted gifts over holidays based on purchases